Pultenaea indira

 Pultenaea indira is a species of flowering plant in the family Fabaceae and is endemic to the south-west of Western Australia.
-It is an erect or low-lying shrub with plate-like or fissured bark near the base, densely hairy stems above, linear to lance-shaped leaves with the narrower end towards the base, and yellow, red and maroon flowers.
+It is an erect or low-lying shrub characterised by plate-like or fissured bark near the base, densely hairy stems above, and linear to lance-shaped leaves with the narrower end towards the base, and yellow, red and maroon flowers.

 Description

 Pultenaea indira is an erect or low-lying shrub that typically grows up to 10–60 cm high and 20–45 cm wide with plate-like or fissured barkat the base densely hairy stems.
 The leaves are linear to lance-shaped with the narrower end towards the base, 5.3–14.5 mm long and 0.6–1.1 mm wide with brownish stipules 4.0–5.3 mm long at the base.
 The flowers are arranged singly in clusters of six to twelve and are sessile with brownish bracts 4.0–6.0 mm long at the base.
 The five sepals are joined at the base, forming a tube 2.5–4.0 mm long with lobes 0.5–1.0 mm long.
 The standard petal is yellow to orange with dark markings, 7.3–10.2 mm long and 5.0–7.0 mm wide, the wings are yellow to orange and 6.6–8.5 mm long and the keel blackish-red or maroon and 6.3–9.5 mm long.
 Flowering occurs from August to November and the fruit is an egg-shaped pod 4.0–6.0 mm long.